 My characters are above average individuals, but still realistic adults with imperfections and virtues, trying to figure out this big puzzle of life.
 They’re people who carry scars and baggage, yet have learned from their mistakes and can enlighten the reader with their experience.

-Because my patients have taught me that life is too short to live it half-heartedly.
+Because being an oncologist and surviving cancer taught me that life is too short to live it half-heartedly.

-I’m a physician who specializes in cancer (I know.
+I’m a physician who specializes in cancer and then became a cancer patient herself (I know.
 Yikes!).
 That is not what I write about, but it’s what inspired me to write.

 By nature I am an overly cheerful, upbeat woman with a taste for silly comedy and easy laughter.
-Practicing oncology has balanced that by giving me a deeper insight in life, its brevity and its fragility.
+My oncology career and life story gave me a deeper insight in life, its brevity and its fragility.
 Those opposite facets come across in my writings.

 That’s why I write.

 And the other thing my patients taught me is that, at the end, the only thing we take with us is the love we’ve shared.